Montana State University, B.S. Anthropology

 Jenny Aiello was born and raised in Bozeman, Montana.
 Her interest in archaeology, museums, and Native American studies started at an early age.
 As a kid, she loved to attend the annual Crow Fair, visit the Museum of the Rockies, explore old mining towns, and read as many history books as she could get her hands on.
 A high school trip to the ruins of Chichén Itzá further sparked her interest in archaeology and helped solidify her major.

 Jenny graduated from Montana State University–Bozeman in 2008 with a B.S. in Anthropology and a double minor in Native American Studies and Museum Studies.
 In 2010, Jenny traveled to Spain to excavate an ancient Roman amphitheater.
 The experience opened her eyes to the big, wide world and motivated her to move away from home and seek out her passion.

-In her free time, Jenny can be found in the Big Horn Mountains with her husband, Anthony, and dog, Tiny.
+In her free time, Jenny can be found in the Big Horn Mountains with her husband, Anthony, and dogs, Tiny and Remy.
 She also likes to cook, travel, read, ski, fish, hike, camp, and enjoys those activities most when with friends and family.

 Jenny is excited to be a part of the CRA team and is grateful to do what she loves for a living!